mericdemirors/icas/segmentatimg/README.md

   * z: reverses the last action
   * r: resets the segmentation
   * d: displays the image segmentation and painted pixels for debug purposes
   * t: applies template painting.
-Painting is done with 4 base image type template, attention(optional), segment and mask(optional).
+Painting is done with four base image type template, attention(optional), segment and mask(optional).
 Attention and mask images can generated from template and segment images if not provided.
     * template: template to look for a match in image
     * attention: masks that indicates which parts of the templates are considered while looking for a match
     * segment: paint to put over found match